rivernews/iriversland2-kubernetes/README.md

 However, Let's Encrypt, the certificate issuer, has a pretty strict rate limit on requesting production certificate.
 Changes like `ClusterIssuer`'s name are defintely not worth of requesting a new certificate, and should just run the creation provisioners (`kubectl apply`) w/o running the destroy provisioners (`kubectl delete`) beforehand.
 These changes should be avoid, or at least one has to be aware of Let's Encrypt rate limit.
 You can always [check how many certificate you have requested so far](https://crt.sh).

 Still, there are changes that indeed need a certificate renewal. e.g., changes in Let's Encrypt API endpoint (most likely due to version update), tls block in ingress resource, as well as aws credentials for the route53 dns challenge.
 Luckily, these changes are not likely to happen frequently.
 Using the current approach, you will change the variable values, then the `local-exec` will handle the rest for you.

+- For useful K8 commands, and debugging for TLS or `cert-manager` issues, see [the TLS Debug README](docs/progress_tls_cert.md).
+    - The README includes commands to monitor ingress and `cert-manager` controller logs in realtime.
+    - ~~The script `. ./cert_resources_reset_interactive.sh` provides an interactive way to verify the TLS is correctly set up.~~ The script is deprecated. **Do not run the script** w/o inspecting what the script does first.

 ### The Role of CircleCI in this terraform repository